ptarmiganlabs/butler-sheet-icons/README.md

 ## 5.1.
 Command: create-qseow

-The command assumes there is standard Windows, form based authentication (username + password) available on the specified virtual proxy.
+The command assumes there is standard Windows, form based authentication (username + password) available on the specified virtual proxy (which is specified using the `--prefix` option).

 A complete session using this command is described [here](./docs/qseow-demo_1.md).